CantoLang/cantolang-site/docs/leisurely_tour.md

   page index = "<h1>Hello, World.</h1>"

-may look like the declaration of a variable initialized to a string, but Fun is a declarative language and doesn't have variables of the sort procedural languages do.
+may look like the declaration of a variable initialized to a string, but Canto is a declarative language and doesn't have variables of the sort procedural languages do.
 The above line defines an entity called <code>index</code>, a subclass of <code>page</code>, which behaves more like a function than a variable: it returns the string